ora0600/confluent_protobuf_playground/ReadME.md

 pip3 install jproperties
 ```

-Now, we can create Python Code for Users Schema, I did already do this for you.
+Now, we can generate Python Code for Users Schema, I did already do this for you.
 Anyway:

 ```bash
 protoc -I=. --python_out=. schema/schema-users-value-v2.proto